ontio-community/ontology-dart-sdk/README.md

 ## Install

-Updating the `pubspec.yaml` file to contains blew lines:
+For using this package in your project you'd firstly update your `pubspec.yaml` file to contains blew lines:

 ```yaml
 dependencies:
   ontology_dart_sdk: ^0.0.1
 ```

-then run the package installation command:
+and then run the package installation command:

 ```bash
 flutter packages get